GaloisInc/mctrace/README.md

 ./build.sh
 ```

-This will build a self-contained image that contains MCTrace, its
+This will build two docker images:
-dependencies, associated tools, and examples.
-For information on using
+- A self-contained image that contains MCTrace, its dependencies, associated tools, and examples.
+For information on using former image, please see `release/README.md`.

-the release image, please see `release/README.md`.
+- A minimal image containing just MCTrace and its dependencies.
+A helper script, `release/mctrace` has been provided to run the command in a container.
+Note that paths passed to this script should be relative to the root of the repository and paths outside of the repository will not accessible.

 Acknowledgements
 ================